illinoistech-itm/jhajek/itmt-430/IT-Operations-cloud-connect-tutorial/Readme.md

-# Tutorial to Connect to the Department Cloud Platform
+# Tutorial to Connect to the Department Cloud Platform - Part I

 This tutorial will demonstrate how to use class build-server, provided API keys, and the Department Cloud Platform, running on [Proxmox](https://proxmox.com/en/ "webpage for Proxmox Virtualization Platform"), using [Hashicorp Packer](https://packer.io "webapge for Packer.io") and [Terraform](https://terraform.io "webpage for Terraform").